 WHAT WE’RE WE TALKING ABOUT IN JUNIOR HIGH

-WEEK 2: When you experience injustice, you don’t have to
+WEEK 1: Do something you don’t have to do.

 RECOMMENDED BLOG POSTS